Child Support for Two Kids

 Protecting Your Rights

-At Smith Family Law, our Austin child support lawyers understand parents’ challenges when dealing with child support issues.
+Don’t know how much child support for 2 kids you need?
+At Smith & Bledsoe Family Law, our Austin child support lawyers understand parents’ challenges when dealing with child support cases.
 Our compassionate and knowledgeable attorneys are here to help you every step of the way.
 Whether you need assistance establishing a child support order, modifying an existing order, or enforcing an order, we have the skills and experience to help you achieve your goals.

-If you’re facing child support issues and need guidance, we encourage you to contact us online or call our office at 512-648-5487 to schedule a consultation.
+If you’re facing child support issues and need guidance, we encourage you to contact us online or call our office at (512) 277-3166 to schedule a consultation.
 During your consultation, we’ll listen to your story, answer your questions, and provide the information you need to make informed decisions about your case.
-We’ll work with you to develop a strategy that protects your rights and helps you provide for your children’s needs.
+Our firm will work with you to develop a strategy that protects your rights and helps you provide for your children’s needs.

 Contact Us